strangerstudios/pmpro-aweber/readme.txt

 Add users and members to AWeber lists based on their membership level.

-This plugin offers extended functionality for [membership websites using the Paid Memberships Pro plugin](https://wordpress.org/plugins/paid-memberships-pro/) available for free in the WordPress plugin repository.
+This plugin offers extended functionality for [membership websites using the Paid Memberships Pro plugin](https://www.paidmembershipspro.com).

 With Paid Memberships Pro installed, you can specify unique lists for each membership level.